 With over twenty countries under our belt, we feel more patriotic than ever and for that reason we have put together a list of 25 reasons to visit Scotland.
 They do say absence makes the heart grow fonder, so here’s why Caledonia will always be our favourite.

 Around 13% of the Scottish population have red hair which is the highest proportion of any other country in the world.
 A crazy 40% of the population are carriers of the redhead gene.
-Baby Braves all over the shop.
+Baby Braves everywhere.
+It’s not just the humans who have red hair either if you head to The Highlands, you’ll notice even the “coos” are covered in ginger hair!

 Believe it or not, chicken Tikka Masala was invented in Glasgow and despite common belief Buckfast was actually made by an Abbey in Devon, yup Englandshire.